hugerte/hugerte/modules/sand/README.md

 # Description

-`sand` is a library for handling platform detection and standardising native browser functions.
-It does not bundle any commands.
-It is only a collection of modules.
+`sand` is a library for handling platform detection.

 Like all modules in this monorepo (except for the hugerte module), this module is not considered public API and it may be changed at any time, no matter the corresponding HugeRTE version.

 # Using the API

-The project `sand` has two purposes: platform detection and global wrappers.

-## Platform Detection

 In order to detect the current platform, execute `PlatformDetection.detect()`.
 This will return an object with three parts: `browser`, `os`, and `device`.